lozgarrido/migrants-flow/README.md

-*Warning: currently the API is down, so the project is not fully functional.*
+*Warning: currently the API is down, so the project is paused.*

 # Refugees migratory flows
 A project about asylum seekers in Europe